About Erin Reinholtz

 -Erin Reinholtz

-Erin Reinholtz is a fine art painter who uses zesty brushwork, vibrant light, and lively color to explore the passing of time and human connection to nature.
+Erin Reinholtz is a fine art painter who uses dancing brushwork and color to explore the passing of time, sunlight, and the everyday beauty of nature.

 She loved drawing from early on and studied pastels, oil paints, charcoal, and photography as a child.
 Erin graduated college with a BFA in Studio Art and a minor in Psychology from Northern Illinois University, going on to complete a Master's in Counseling Art Therapy from Adler University in Chicago.